csm_tansania_bildung_186.1509_01_0479b73266.jpg

 Project progress

 Orphan work in Tanzania has expanded considerably on a regional level.
 The orphan work in Rungwe and Mbeya, which has been established for many years, has been joined by orphan projects in Chunya and Ilindi.
 This has made it possible to establish reliable structures in very remote districts in order to support and promote children without parents in the long term.
-More than 400 orphans have access to school education or are able to complete vocational training.
+Around 400 orphans have access to school education or are able to complete vocational training.
 Thanks to additional foundation funding, 100 more young people have been able to complete a two-year vocational training course in recent years.

 The results are very pleasing.
 Many children without parents in secondary schools have above-average grades, some have been able to complete a university degree and many are working independently in skilled trades thanks to vocational training.
 All of this helps to lift the children out of poverty and stigmatization in the long term.
 The support of the foster families, i.e. in most cases the grandmothers, also plays a major role.
 They are supported in the upbringing of the often traumatized children and receive help to help themselves.
 For example, numerous families have been able to create a stable additional income through agricultural projects, such as setting up beehives.
 This enables them to support their children without parents and make them independent of outside help.